 Infectious diseases kill over 17 million people per year, according to the World Health Organization (WHO).
 Seasonal influenza alone causes annual epidemics that are estimated to result in about 3 to 5 million cases of severe illness and about 290,000 to 650,000 respiratory deaths.
-Major diseases such as coronavirus, Ebola, malaria, cholera, tuberculosis, and SARS might make a deadly comeback in many parts of the world.
+Major diseases such as coronavirus, Ebola, malaria, cholera, tuberculosis and monkeypox are making a resurgence in many parts of the world.

 In prior years, the primary tools for detecting and analyzing infectious disease agents such as fungi, bacteria, and viruses were real-time PCR and antibody-based methods.
 However, these methods could only focus on a few regions of the viral genome at a time.
 They also often suffer from low assay sensitivity and false negatives, making their data inconsistent and questionable.
 And while real-time PCR/RT allows for the identification of the pathogen during a viral outbreak, a major drawback is it cannot determine the pathway of the dissemination or clusters of cases due to the lack of the sequence information of infectious agents.

 Next-Generation Sequencing (NGS) is revolutionizing the way infectious diseases are detected and treated due to its accessibility, accuracy, and cost-effectiveness.

 Next-Generation Sequencing can obtain partial or full sequences of bacterial and viral genomes for infectious disease research, testing and surveillance.
 NGS panels can also detect genomic variants when relevant.